 Load testing and stress testing are important to ensure a web app is performant and scalable.
-Their goals are different even though they often share similar tests.
+Load and stress testing have different goals even though they often share similar tests.

 Load tests: Test whether the app can handle a specified load of users for a certain scenario while still satisfying the response goal.
 The app is run under normal conditions.

 Stress tests determine if an app under stress can recover from failure and gracefully return to expected behavior.
-Under stress, the app isn't run under normal conditions.
+Under stress, the app is run at abnormally high stress.